 It is definitely not the ambition of SIMM to justify music as an art from the social benefits that it might have, but this does not exclude that SIMM can play a role in identifying and evaluating or monitoring socio-artistic music programs.

 SIMM’s positive motivation hereby is: through serious research come to recommendations about improving music practices in social and community work, because socio-artistic music projects can have a positive or less positive impact.

-Qualitative case studies and long-term ethnographic research will be preferred, so that we can arrive in time to a better understanding of the potential impact of the practice of music to people who are trying to improve their social conditions.
+Qualitative case studies and long-term ethnographical research are given priority, so that in time, we will be able to arrive at a better understanding of the possible influence that playing music can have upon individuals who are striving to improve their social circumstances.

 The SIMM research platform will work in close contact with various departments of universities and university colleges in different countries, which each have their own points of view and preferences regarding the research methodology they prefer.
 This will certainly give way to discussions, but it will also ensure a versatile and diverse approach.
 SIMM will not force the associated researchers to limit themselves to one particular research methodology.

 The accompanying staff of research projects associated to SIMM will not only be multidisciplinary – from a sociological, political, psychological, educational, and socio-artistic point of view – but also allow a wider choice of research methodology.

 A special place will also be reserved for the possibility to set up and develop comparative research.

 Being an international network, SIMM especially facilitates the exchange of practical and research experiences and will in the nearby future also encourage publications on this or create them itself.
 The June 2021 special edition of Musicae Scientiae on research on social impacts of music making is edited by SIMM-cofounders Brydie-Leigh Bartleet and Lukas Pairon.